-Discover new details and make new connections with the featured works of art by taking a “Closer Look” using the observation prompts that follow each description.
+Discover new details and make new connections with the featured works of art by taking a closer look at highlights from our permanent collection and special exhibitions.

-In The Inside Story (previously titled Collection Connection), Taft staff explore a range of topics related to the museum’s permanent collection, temporary exhibitions, and the history of the Taft house.
-This series of articles was originally published in Portico, the Taft’s members’ magazine.
+Explore a range of topics related to the museum’s permanent collection, temporary exhibitions, and the history of the Taft historic house.

-Written by our curatorial team, who share with viewers some of their favorite works in our collection, their passion projects, and their current research initiatives.
+Written by the museum's dedicated team, discover some of their favorite works in our collection, their passion projects, and their current research initiatives.